GaryHostt/beginner_ERP_OIC/README.md

 Here I have selected create on the CashBankAccount object, we can see how this endpoint works in the REST API docs, [here](https://docs.oracle.com/en/cloud/saas/financials/20b/farfa/api-bank-accounts.html).

-## Part 3 - Webhook from JIRA to ERP
+## Part 3 - Webhook to OIC to ERP

 [What is a webhook?](https://www.youtube.com/watch?v=rUaDIH5ZXB8)

 For systems where we do not have an adapter, you can configure that system to use a webhook to hit integrations like the ones above.
-For example, your [JIRA webhook](https://developer.atlassian.com/server/jira/platform/webhooks/) would take the place of Postman in the previous work.
+For example, a [JIRA webhook](https://developer.atlassian.com/server/jira/platform/webhooks/) that points to your endpoint would take the place of Postman in the previous work.

-For your webhooks to fire to OIC, you do not require using the REST adapter to authenticate to JIRA in OIC - you simply need to point JIRA to your integration, and add your authentication information (seen with the oicc0034 user previously).
+For your webhooks to fire to OIC from JIRA, you do not require using the REST adapter to authenticate to JIRA in OIC - you simply need to point JIRA to your integration, and add your authentication information (seen with the oicc0034 user previously).But, if you want to pass information back to JIRA, you can use the response part of the REST payload.

-If you want to pass information back to JIRA, you can use the response part of the REST payload.
-OR, if you want to pass information to JIRA from ERP in a real-time manner for other use cases, first you will need to use the REST adapter and [authenticate to the JIRA API](https://developer.atlassian.com/server/jira/platform/rest-apis/) to pass information to it.
+Alternatively, if you want to pass information to JIRA from ERP in a real-time manner for other use cases, first you will need to use the REST adapter and [authenticate to the JIRA API](https://developer.atlassian.com/server/jira/platform/rest-apis/) to pass information to it.
 Then you can have an event in ERP trigger an integration that invokes your REST connection to JIRA and the relevant endpoint.

 ## Part 4 - Replace webhooks w/ a Trigger Adapter